raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-In a server-initiated Session Signaling Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
-The client MUST generate a response to the server-initiated Session Signaling Keepalive message.
+In a server-initiated DSOP Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
+The client MUST generate a response to the server-initiated DSOP Keepalive message.
-The Message ID in the response message MUST match the ID from the server-initiated Session Signaling Keepalive message, and the response message MUST NOT contain any Operation TLV.
+The Message ID in the response message MUST match the ID from the server-initiated DSOP Keepalive message, and the response message MUST NOT contain any Operation TLV.

-When a client is sending its second and subsequent Keepalive Session Signaling request to the server, the client SHOULD continue to request its preferred values each time.
+When a client is sending its second and subsequent Keepalive DSOP requests to the server, the client SHOULD continue to request its preferred values each time.
 This allows flexibility, so that if conditions change during the lifetime of a session, the server can adapt its responses to better fit the client's needs.

 ## Relation to EDNS(0) TCP Keepalive Option

-The inactivity timeout value in the Keepalive TLV (SIGNALING-TYPE=1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
+The inactivity timeout value in the Keepalive TLV (DSOP-TYPE=1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
-A client/server pair that supports Session Signaling MUST NOT use the EDNS(0) TCP KeepAlive option within any message after a Session Signalling session has been established.
+A client/server pair that supports DSOP MUST NOT use the EDNS(0) TCP KeepAlive option within any message after a DSOP session has been established.
-Once a Session Signalling session has been established, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST immediately
+Once a DSOP session has been established, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP Keepalive option, this is an error and the receiver of the EDNS(0) TCP Keepalive option MUST immediately